 We are interested in the industrial ruins of the city of Ostrava, both the post-revolutionary and the contemporary ones.
 Is it possible to relate the American phenomenon of ruin porn to the situation in Ostrava?
 This tourist zombie offshoot turns the life in city centres into entertainment industry and the residents into indigenous objects.
 What other ruins are produced by the present city for the well-being of its inhabitants?
 What is the contribution of its institutions, including cultural ones to this production?
 In what ruin resides the nomadic institution PLATO, which will soon settle in the brick ruin of the former municipal slaughterhouse?
 What will PLATO transform into and what will become of its current venue, the Bauhaus hobby centre?
 Its ruin has provided a generous space for contemporary art that has lately been escaping from the white cubes of galleries and entering ruins of various types, from architecture to nature – which knows perfectly how to include the ruins into itself.

-It initiates, in direct connection with the exhibition cycle, the creation and presentation of new texts, lectures, debates, multimedia essays, reports, a chronicle, works of art and other visual material.
+We initiate the creation and presentation of new texts, lectures, discussions, multimedia essays, reports, chronicle, and works of art and other visual materials that broaden the context of PLATO’s exhibitions and programme.

 Conceived by: Daniela and Linda Dostálková